FordPipatkittikul/Databases/SQL/README.md

     */
     WHERE first_name = 'Mayumi' AND last_name = 'Schueller';

-## NULL
+### NULL
+    IS
-    IS: a keyword that we can use to filter NULL. other comparison operators cannot Filtering.
+        a keyword that we can use to filter NULL. other comparison operators cannot Filtering.
+    COALESCE
+        SELECT COALESCE(name, 'no name available') FROM Student;    -- COALESCE returns the first non-null value in a list and replace Null value with fallback argument

-## Common mistakes
+### Common mistakes

      ' ' for you to write **TEXT** in sql, " " is for **TABLES**